16 Healthiest Starbucks Foods to Order in 2025

 Book Now

-When you need some of the healthiest Starbucks food to keep your little ones occupied for a few extra minutes, Pumpkin Tree Peter Rabbit Organics Strawberry and Banana Fruit Purée is one of the best healthy snacks for kids.
+When you need some of the healthiest Starbucks food to keep your little ones satisfied for a few extra minutes, Peter Rabbit Organics Strawberry Banana is one of the better healthy snacks for kids.

 Made from only three ingredients — organic strawberry purée, organic banana purée and organic lemon juice concentrate — this convenient squeezy pouch is perfect for busy parents or anyone needing an easy, mess-free fruity boost.

-Pumpkin Tree Peter Rabbit Organics Strawberry and Banana Fruit Purée Nutritional Overview
+Peter Rabbit Organics Strawberry Banana Nutritional Info (per 113-gram serving):

 • Calories: 80